Skip to content

 The operators just project our elements out of the matrix.
 You can easily verify this.
 I omit the proof.

-By replacing M with our original symmetric, invertible Q (= Σ-1) and using the Schur complement [Q/Qzz], we find
+By replacing M with our original symmetric, invertible Q (= Σ-1) (with an invertible block Qzz) and using the Schur complement [Q/Qzz], we eventually find

 \[ \pmb{\operatorname{Q}}_p^{-1} \,=\, \pmb{A}_p\,[\pmb{A}_p]^{-1} \,=\, [ \pmb{\operatorname{Q}} / \pmb{\operatorname{Q}}_{zz} ]^{-1} \,=\, \pmb{\operatorname{P}}^n_p \, \pmb{\operatorname{Q}}^{-1} \, [\pmb{\operatorname{P}}^n_p]^T \,. \tag{29} \]

-This is nothing else than assertion (B) – but this time derived correctly via Schur complement algebra.
-And this in turn means that we can actually read the elements of the symmetric matrix [Qp]-1 directly off Q-1 (!)
+This is nothing else than assertion (B) – but this time correctly derived via Schur complement algebra.
+And this in turn means that we can actually read the elements of the symmetric matrix [Qp]-1 directly off Q-1 (!).
+The reason is that in our specially selected CCS, where the projection’s target space is spanned by the first p base vectors relation (29) is equivalent to:

-It is easy to see that this would hold even if we reordered our base vectors.
-The rule is:
+But it is easy to see that something similar would hold even if we reordered our base vectors.
+The general rule is:

-• Pick those elements of Q, whose indices refer to the base vectors of the sub-space you want to project your ellipsoid to!
+• Pick those elements of Q-1 (= Σ), whose indices refer to the base vectors of the sub-space you want to project your ellipsoid to!

 Consequences for variance-covariance matrices of Multivariate Normal Distributions orthogonally projcted down to sub-spaces